What is the Leor difference?

 Our weekly and quarterly reports tell you how your child is progressing through their individual learning program.
 Our Lead Educator is also available to discuss your child’s educational needs.

-Individual learning programs for every single child.
+Individual learning programs for every early learning child.

 Excursions to nearby parks, libraries and other locations either suggested by you or our Educator as part of the program.